Laws, Regulations & Policies

 Federal regulations, public laws, and other mandates form the foundation of the IHS information security program.
 The major regulations to which IHS must adhere are listed below.
 Please note that the list is not all inclusive.

-- E-Government Act of 2002: Established policies to support IT standards and guidelines and encouraging collaboration and enhancing understanding of best practices.
+- E-Government Act of 2002: Establishes policies to support IT standards and guidelines and encouras collaboration and enhancws understanding of best practices.

-- Federal Information Security Modernization Act of 2014 (FISMA): Codified Department of Homeland Security (DHS) authority to administer the implementation of information security policies for non-national security federal Executive Branch civilian agencies, overseeing agencies' compliance with those policies, and assisting the Office of Management and Budget in developing those policies.
+- Federal Information Security Modernization Act of 2014 (FISMA): Codifies the Department of Homeland Security's role in administering the implementation of information security policies for federal Executive Branch civilian agencies, overseeing agencies' compliance with those policies, and assisting the Office of Management and Budget in developing those policies.

 - Federal Information Processing Standards (FIPS): These standards establish US Government security requirements for data and its encryption.

 - Health Insurance Portability and Accountability Act of 1996 (HIPAA): Designed to protect confidential healthcare information through improved security standards and federal privacy legislation.

 - HIPAA Administration Simplification: Required the Department of Health and Human Services (HHS) to establish national standards for electronic health care transactions and national identifiers for providers, health plans, and employers.
 It also addressed the security and privacy of health data.

 - NIST Special Regulations: Also known as the "800 Series," these regulations provide a separate identity for information technology security publications.